mouachan/kogito-knative/README.md

 ## Goal

 This demo uses Quarkus, Kogito and Knative, it aims to :
+- create a discount service for a traveler based on a business rule
 - build and push 2 natives images versions on an external registry (Quay)
 - deploy 2 versions of a servless application on Openshift, apply a 50% routing